department-of-veterans-affairs/lighthouse-saml-proxy/README.md

 the SMART on FHIR spec, which is an OAuth overlay.
 This involves tracking a state value for the user across sessions, so that initial auth flows and refresh auth flows send the same state to the client application.

+### Running locally

+The OAuth proxy also requires configuration to run locally.
+It is tied pretty tightly with Okta and you'll need to have access to an okta authorization server and an api key for the server.

+To being you'll want to create a `dev-config.json` in the oauth-proxy subdirectory.
+That file should contain a JSON object containing fields that corresponesd to the options document by the `--help` option.
+Once you've created that config you can run `npm start` to run the OAuth proxy with the code changes.

+If you're a VA developer, you can look at the [vets-contrib](https://github.com/department-of-veterans-affairs/vets-contrib/tree/master/Developer%20Process/OAuth%20Proxy.md) repo for specific values for using our dev Okta environment.